 3. EEB 5370 Current topics in Conservation Biology (1 credit)

-4. EEB 5301 Population and Community Ecology (3 credits) NOTE: this course only taught in alternate years
+4. EEB 5310 Conservation Biology (3 credits) NOTE: this course is taught in alternate years

 5. One of the following: